-MADISON, WI - Nowadays, whether at work, at school, at play, or during our free time, we're so often staring at digital devices.
+MADISON, WI - With more and more work, school, and social events moving to virtual platforms, we are regularly staring at digital devices for extended periods of time.
 Doing this so frequently can have a negative impact on our vision and eye health.
 According to the American Optometric Association's (AOA) Tenth Annual American Eye-Q® survey, 58 percent of adults report experiencing eye strain or vision problems as a direct result of using technology including computers, smartphones, and digital devices.
-As digital device use is likely only to increase in the near future, it's more important than ever for consumers to make smart choices when it comes to safeguarding their vision.
-March is national Save Your Vision Month, and the members of the Wisconsin Optometric Association (WOA) recommend consumers take steps to protect their vision and eye health when using computers and digital devices.
+With no end in sight to the COVID pandemic, digital device use is likely to continue increasing.
+As such, it is more important than ever for consumers to make smart choices when it comes to safeguarding their vision.
+The members of the Wisconsin Optometric Association (WOA) recommend consumers take steps to protect their vision and eye health when using computers and digital devices.